DataShades/ckanext-files/README.md

 ```

 `result` is an instance of `ckanext.files.shared.FileData` dataclass.
 It
-contains all the information that is required by storage to manage the file.
+contains all the information required by storage to manage the file.

 `result` object has `location` attribute that shows the name of the file
 *relative* to the `path` option specified in the storage configuration.
 If you